MicrosoftEdge/WebView2Feedback/specs/DisableCrashReporting.md

 ===

 # Background
-Currently, the crash process is created asynchronously with the WebView2 process and listening for any crashes.
-Once a crash happens, the crash pad process will create a crash dump and send that to Microsoft services for diagnosis.
-Provide end developer a new API to toggle dump upload consent, once uploads are disabled, dump will still be generated but just not uploaded to Microsoft endpoints.
-Also, provide an API to get the crash dump folder.
+Currently, when a WebView2 is created a WebView2 crashpad process will be created in addition to starting a WebView2 browser process.
+If any WebView2 process crashes, the crashpad process will create crash dumps and send them to Microsoft for diagnosis.
+This document covers new APIs to allow the end developer to customize crash reporting.
+They can set the `CoreWebView2EnvironmentOptions.IsCustomCrashReportingEnabled` property to not have crash dumps sent to Microsoft and use the `CoreWebView2Environment.CrashDumpFolderPath` property to locate crash dumps and do whatever they like with them instead.

 # Examples
 ## WinRT and .NET